henrijaeger/wireshark-awdl/README.md

 Multiple File Types
 -------------------

-The wiretap library is a packet-capture library currently under development parallel to wireshark.
-In the future it is hoped that wiretap will have more features than libpcap, but wiretap is still in its infancy.
-However, wiretap is used in wireshark for its ability to read multiple file types.
+Wireshark can read packets from a number of different file types.
 See the Wireshark man page or the Wireshark User's Guide for a list of supported file formats.

-In addition, it can read gzipped versions of any of those files automatically, if you have the zlib library available when compiling Wireshark.
-Wireshark needs a modern version of zlib to be able to use zlib to read gzipped files; version 1.1.3 is known to work.
-Versions prior to 1.0.9 are missing some functions that Wireshark needs and won't work.  `./configure` should detect if you have the proper zlib version available and, if you don't, should disable zlib support.
-You can always use `./configure --disable-zlib` to explicitly disable zlib support.
+Wireshark can transparently read compressed versions of any of those files if the required compression library was available when Wireshark was compiled.
+Currently supported compression formats are:

+- GZIP
+- LZ4
+- ZSTD

+GZIP and LZ4 (when using independent blocks, which is the default) support fast random seeking, which offers much better GUI performance on large files.
+Any of these compression formats can be disabled at compile time by passing the corresponding option to cmake, i.e., `cmake -DENABLE_ZLIB=OFF`, `cmake -DENABLE_LZ4=OFF`, or `cmake -DENABLE_ZSTD=OFF`.

 Although Wireshark can read AIX iptrace files, the documentation on AIX's iptrace packet-trace command is sparse.
 The `iptrace` command